History of the LGBTQ community in Seattle: HIV/AIDS epidemic

 As the AIDS crisis grew, many organizations formed in Seattle to fight the disease, care for AIDS patients, raise money for medical research, and protest the stigmas and lack of government intervention.
 In 1983 and 1984 the Chicken Soup Brigade was created by Josh Joshua.
 Chicken Soup became the backbone of the gay community with groups of volunteers cooking and caring for those who were ill with HIV.
 In 1983 (possibly 1982) the Northwest AIDS Foundation was founded to help the local community deal with the epidemic.
 By 1986 they had offices open at 619 3rd Avenue.
 The Northwest AIDS Foundation raised money for those living with AIDS, helped people claim federal disability benefits like SSI and SSDI, and ran safe-sex education campaigns for gay men, including Seattle's first ever safe-sex campaign: "Rules of the Road".
 In 1987 Lifelong AIDS Alliance created the "Jars in Bars" program that allows community volunteers to engage in education outreach regarding AIDS and enables patrons of Capitol Hill bars to donate to their cause.
 After the Second National March on Washington for Lesbian and Gay Rights in October 1987, Seattle formed a chapter of ACT UP.
 Seattle's ACT UP chapter organized protests and worked to fund AIDS care and research.

+During the 1980s, many in the Seattle LGBTQ community came together to combat the AIDS crisis.
+The gender divisions of the 1970s eroded as many lesbians helped with AIDS activism and caretaking.
+People of color formed new organizations to support LGBTQ communities of color and address AIDS' intersectional impacts.
+People of Color Against AIDS Network was founded in 1987 and focused on education about AIDS, safe sex, and treatment options.
+Entre Hermanos developed English and Spanish outreach programs and combated homophobia in Latino communities.

 Seattle's most major HIV focused organization is likely Lifelong AIDS Alliance.
 Lifelong is a non-profit organization which provides services for people living with AIDS, and is simultaneously active in the LGBT community by holding support groups and awareness events such as Gay Bingo.
 Lifelong has merged with a number of non-profit organizations during its lifetime, including the Northwest AIDS Foundation, the Chicken Soup Brigade, and Evergreen Wellness Advocates.

 Shanti/Seattle was created to train volunteers to understand the emotional stages of HIV/AIDS.
 Another key organization is the Dunshee House, which was originally born from the Dorian Society.
 Dunshee House organizes all levels and types of support groups for HIV seropositive people.

 While many Seattle organizations providing AIDS support were grassroots community movements, some were operated by large health institutions.
 The Madison Clinic was opened in 1985 by the publicly-owned Harborview Medical Center on First Hill.
 It was "one of the country’s first hospital-based clinics dedicated to HIV and AIDS care."
 In 1992 the Bailey-Boushay House - the first AIDS hospice care center in the United States - opened in Seattle's Madison Valley neighborhood.
 It is operated by Virginia Mason Medical Center.